Whelp-Inc/whelp-flutter-sdk/README.md

 Whelp Flutter Live Chat Package is a Flutter library that allows you to integrate a live chat feature into your Flutter applications using the Whelp service.

-For native Android and iOS applications, please refer to the [Android](https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/doc/native_android.md) and [iOS](https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/doc/native_ios.md) documentation.
+For native Android and iOS applications, please refer to the <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/doc/native_android.md" target="_blank">Android</a> and <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/doc/native_ios.md">iOS</a> documentation.

 ## ⚠️ Note